-- Enhancement and retention reinforcement of the vitality, convenience, accessibility, character, and pleasantness of towns' central retail areas (Business A zones). - Maintenance of amenity levels within business zones through the minimisation of noise disturbance and provision of landscaping. - The spatial separation of business activities into defined zones based on their functions, effects and need to operate effectively and efficiently. - Limited (re) development of large scale supermarket activity within confined and notated areas within the Business C and D zones. - Business areas that are integrated with and sensitive to their surroundings. - Enhanced street appearance through landscaping. - Traffic and pedestrian generating activities located away from local roads; - Limited access to business activities directly from state highways. - Preservation of the living environment adjacent to business areas in terms of light admission, noise and low glare. - Limited residential occupation of buildings within business areas. - The consolidation of the form of business areas.
+- Enhancement and retention reinforcement of the vitality, convenience, accessibility, character, and pleasantness of towns' central retail areas (Business A zones). - Maintenance of amenity levels within business zones through the minimisation of noise disturbance and provision of landscaping. - The spatial separation of business activities into defined zones based on their functions, effects and need to operate effectively and efficiently. - Limited (re) development of large-scale supermarket activity within the Supermarket Overlay. - Business areas that are integrated with and sensitive to their surroundings. - Enhanced street appearance through landscaping. - Traffic and pedestrian generating activities located away from local roads; - Limited access to business activities directly from state highways. - Preservation of the living environment adjacent to business areas in terms of light admission, noise and low glare. - Limited residential occupation of buildings within business areas. - The consolidation of the form of business areas.